paultaniguchi/Automation-Demos/Demo/readme.md

 ## cnbc_demo_v2.py
-cnbc_demo_v2.py does the same thing, but it has a Page Object Model structure.
+cnbc_demo_v2.py does the same thing, but it uses the Page Object Model structure.

 To run: